Psychology Desperately Needs a Massive Influx of Skepticism

 Posted Jun 17, 2018

 Doubt has a bad rap.
-"Doubting Thomas" is a dismissive insult originating from, somewhat ironically, a Bible story about an apostle who refused to believe Jesus was resurrected, till he could see it with his own eyes.
+"Doubting Thomas" is a dismissive insult originating from, somewhat ironically, a Bible story about an apostle who refused to believe Jesus was resurrected until he could see it with his own eyes.
 This is ironic because many modern people "doubt" the literal truth of this story, not the least, some very prominent Christian theologians.
 Also, everything from the self-esteem movement to pop psychology to the now-largely debunked research on "power posing" tells us to be confident, that confidence produces success.
 Unabashed advocacy of confidence is pretty much everywhere.

 Skepticism is crucial for healthy science.
 What is skepticism?
 It is the embrace of uncertainty and doubt about everything, including science.
 The popular button and meme “Question Authority” is true but does not go far enough.